 Immunoglobulin M (IgM) is an antigen receptor on B cells and the first antibody produced in an immune response.
 It is present both on B cells, and as a soluble molecule in the blood.
 Because of its large size (900 kDa), IgM is found primarily in the intravascular space i.e. in the bloodstream and also … Read moreImmunoglobulin M (IgM)- Structure and Functions

 Immunization is the process whereby a person naturally acquires or is induced to acquire immunity or resistance to an infectious disease.
 An individual can acquire such immunity either passively or actively and thus immunization may be active or passive immunization.
-In passive immunization, a person receives antibodies or lymphocytes that have been produced by another individual’s immune system while in … Read morePassive immunization with advantages and drawbacks
+Passive immunization In passive immunization, a person receives antibodies or lymphocytes that have been produced by another individual’s immune system … Read morePassive immunization with advantages and drawbacks

 What is Immunology?
 Immunology is the study of how the body responds to foreign substances and fights off infection and other disease.
 Immunologists study the molecules, cells, and organs of the human body that participate in this response.
-Immunity Immunity is a condition of being able to resist a particular disease especially through preventing development … Read moreWhat is Immunology?
+Immunity Immunity is a condition of being able to resist a particular disease especially through preventing the … Read moreWhat is Immunology?

 Monoclonal antibodies They are antibodies that are made by identical immune cells that are all clones of a unique parent cell.
 Monoclonal antibodies can have monovalent affinity, in that they bind to the same epitope.
 A technique to produce monoclonal antibodies was devised by Georges Kohler and Cesar Milstein in 1975.
 The method relies on … Read moreMonoclonal Antibodies- Types, Uses and Limitations